Your browser is unsupported

 Decoteau Irby, Ph.D. – Director

-Decoteau J. Irby is an associate professor in the University of Illinois Chicago’s Department of Educational Policy Studies.
+Decoteau J. Irby is a professor in the University of Illinois Chicago’s Department of Educational Policy Studies.
 He is founding director of Brothers Teaching and serves as a co-director for UIC’s Center for Urban Education Leadership.
 He is UIC’s 2024 Senior Diversity, Equity, and Inclusion Faculty Award recipient, in recognition of his leadership and advocacy to make UIC a welcoming and inclusive place to work and learn.

 His research explores how equity-focused school leadership can be used as a lever to improve Black children and youth’s academic achievement and socio-emotional well-being across a range of K-12 educational settings.
 His recent funded research projects include a William T. Grant Foundation Institutional Challenge Grant that supports a research-practice partnership with Chicago Public School’s Department of Principal Quality.
 In 2019, he was awarded a Spencer Large Grant to study district-level racial equity leadership and how equity leadership practices are institutionalized and sustained over time.